Cutipus/HermesNet/README.md

 ## Features
 - Supports a CLI interactive interface for testing
 - Automatically pings server and notifies when the server goes online and offline
+- Search for files declared by other users
+- Cache previous search results

 ## Currently Available Commands
 | command             | description                                                                                                |